sinajahangir/HydrologicalDL_Colab/README.md

-# Probabilistic Deep Learning Models
+# Novel Deep Learning Models For Hydrological Prediction

-This repository contains code and resources for developing probabilistic deep learning (DL) models.
+This repository contains code and resources for developing deep learning (DL) models for hydrological prediction.
 The repository is designed to be accessed and run using Google Colab.

 ## Table of Contents
 - Introduction